-Dr Meghan Callahan, Assistant Director for Teaching & Learning Mr Marco Figueiredo, Assistant Director for IT & Operations Ms Nada Silman, Assistant Director for Programming & Student Life
+Dr Meghan Callahan, Assistant Director for Teaching & Learning

+Mr Marco Figueiredo, Assistant Director for IT & Operations

+Ms Lisa Watkins, Assistant Director for Student Life & Wellbeing

-The staff are divided into two functional areas: the Program Office led by Ms Silman and Dr Callahan and the Operations Office led by Mr Figueiredo.
-All report to the Director, attend weekly management meetings and meet regularly with their work groups to discuss key issues of policy and practice.
+The administrative staff is divided into three functional areas: the Academic Office led by Dr Callahan, the Student Life Office led by Ms Watkins, and the Operations Office led by Mr Figueiredo.
+All report to the Director, attend weekly management meetings and meet regularly with their office groups to discuss key issues of policy and practice.